Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 #### Enrichment Type Plugin

-Here's an example of a plugin that modifies each event that is instrumented by adding an increment integer to `event_id` property of an event.
+Here's an example of a plugin that modifies each event that is instrumented by adding extra event property.

 ```java